slugbyte/lackluster.nvim/SCREENSHOT.md

 ## lualine
->  the statusline with a black background is used when a window out of focus
+>  the statusline with a dark background is used for out of focus

 ![](./asset/lackluster-lualine.png)